pwin/owlready2/README.rst

 ****************

 * Can infer data property values when reasoning with Pellet
+* Optimize searches with 'type =', 'subclass_of =', or 'is_a =' parameters
 * Bugfixes:
   - Consider inverse property in get_properties()
   - Fix parsing bug in reasoning with HermiT and infer_property_values = True
   - Namespace prefix support in RDFlib binding
   - Fix dupplicates values when a relation involving a property with inverse is asserted in both directions
   - Better workaround in case of metaclass conflict
+  - Fix 'sqlite3.OperationalError: too many SQL variables' in searches with 'type =', 'subclass_of =', or 'is_a =' parameters

 Links